 There is so much more in the galleries as it ends with the rise of the Plantation Aristocracy in 1699.
 It is now time to head outdoors.

-Depending on which path you take you can head for the Powhatan Village or James Fort.
+Depending on which path you take you can head to the Powhatan Village or James Fort.
 90 minute guided tours are available but touring solo is perfectly acceptable.

 Head down to the dock where three boats are berthed and can be boarded.
 The Susan Constant, Godspeed and Discovery are recreations of the ships that brought the original settlers to Jamestown.
 Again, there will be interpreters onboard to field question and offer information.
 The views are beautiful along the James River.